AADProductions/VR-Mirrors/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.0.8:

+* Updated to SteamVR runtime v1457155403.

+* Updated to work with native OpenVR integration introduced in Unity 5.4.
+In this and newer versions, openvr_api.dll will be automatically deleted when launching since it ships as part of Unity now.

+* C# interop now exports arrays as individual elements to avoid the associated memory allocation overhead passing data back and forth between native and managed code.

+* Applications should no longer call GetGenericInterface directly, but instead use the accessors provided by Valve.VR.OpenVR (e.g. OpenVR.System for the IVRSystem interface).

+* Added SteamVR_ExternalCamera for filming mixed reality videos.
+Automatically enabled when externalcamera.cfg is added to the root of your projects (next to Assets or executable), and toggled by the presence of a third controller.

+* Render models updated to load asynchronously.
+Sends "render_model_loaded" event when finished.

+* Added 'shader' property to render models to allow using alternate shaders.
+This also creates a dependency within the scene to ensure the shader is loaded in baked builds.

+* Fix for render model components not respecting render model scale.

+* SteamVR_Render.lockPhysicsUpdateRateToRenderFrequency now respects Time.timeScale.

+* SteamVR_LoadLevel now hides overlays when finished to avoid persisting performance degredation.

+* Added ability to launch external applications via SteamVR_LoadLevel.

+* Added option to load levels non-asynchronously in SteamVR_LoadLevel since Unity crashes on some content when using asyn loading.

+* SteamVR auto-disabled if initialization fails, to avoid continual retries.

+* Updated SteamVR_ControllerManager to get controller indices from the runtime (via IVRSystem.GetTrackedDeviceIndexForControllerRole).

+* SteamVR_ControllerManager now allows you to assign additional controllers to game objects.

+* [CameraRig] prefab now listens for a third controller connection which will enable mixed reality recording mode in the game view.

+* AudioListener is now transferred to a child of the eye camera called "ears" to allow controlling rotation independently when using speakers instead of headphones.

+* Flare Layer is no longer transferred from eye camera to game view camera.

+Changes for v1.0.7:

+* Updated to SteamVR runtime v1448479831.

+* Many enums updated to reflect latest SDK cleanup (v0.9.12).

+* Various fixes to support color space changes in the SDK.

+* Render models set the layer on their child components now to match their own.

+* Added a bool 'Load Additive' to SteamVR_LoadLevel script to optionally load the level additively, as well as an optional 'Post Load Settle Time'.

+* Fixed some issues with SteamVR_LoadLevel fading to a color with 'Show Grid' set to false.

+* Fixed an issue with orienting the loading screen in the SteamVR_LoadLevel script when using 'Loading Screen Distance'.

 Changes for v1.0.6: